zergote/DIPCHARTS---Back-end-API-REST/README.md

 ## Details
 This system is composed of four (4) services:
-1st.
-Statistics and REST API query service.
+- 1st.
+Statistics and REST API query service
-2nd.
+- 2nd.
 WebSockets Alarm and Communication Service.
-3rd.
+- 3rd.
 Detector of erroneous patterns of the network.
-4th.
+- 4th.
 Creator of time-consuming SQL query statistics summaries.

 ## Requirements
 - Installation of dependencies